duckduckgo/duckduckgo-help-pages/_docs/misconceptions/does-duckduckgo-censor-search-results.md

 order: 700
 ---

 No. Our search ranking is strictly non-political, meaning we don’t evaluate or otherwise take into account any potential political bias or leanings of websites in our search result rankings.
-For more information, see our <a href="{{ site.baseurl }}/results/news-rankings/">news rankings</a> help page.
+For more information, see our [news rankings]({{ site.baseurl }}/results/news-rankings/) help page.